-- 4.19 The Integrity Commissioner shall provide to all Board members a confidential copy of the complaint within ten (10) days of receiving it or determining that the complaint will be managed by the formal process following the failure of an informal process. - 4.20 The complaint, any response to the complaint and the investigation of the complaint shall be confidential until it is before the Board of Trustees for a decision as to whether or not the respondent has breached this Code. - 4.21 The formal review of a complaint shall be managed and/or investigated by the Integrity Commissioner or an outside consultant designated by the Integrity Commissioner. - 4.22 A formal review shall be undertaken using the following steps: - a) Procedural fairness and the rules of natural justice shall govern the formal review.
-The formal review will be conducted in private and, to the extent possible, protecting the confidentiality of the parties involved. - b) The formal review may involve both written and oral statements by any witnesses, the complainant, and the respondent. - c) The respondent shall receive details of the allegation and have an opportunity to respond to the allegations both in a private meeting with the Integrity Commissioner and in writing. - d) The formal review will be conducted within90 calendar days of the receipt of the written complaint.
-If a longer period of time is required to complete the inquiry, the reason for the extension will be explained in the final report to the Board. - e) The respondent shall provide a written response to the allegations within 10 days of receiving the written allegation, or such extended period of time as the Integrity Commissioner deems appropriate in the circumstance. - f) If the respondent refuses to participate in the formal review, the formal review will continue in his/her absence.
+- 4.21 The Integrity Commissioner shall provide to all Board Members the Chair a confidential copy of the complaint within ten (10) days of receiving it or determining that the complaint will be managed by the formal process following the failure of an informal process. - 4.22 The complaint, any response to the complaint, and the investigation of the complaint shall be confidential until it is before the Board of Trustees for a decision as to whether or not the respondent has breached this policy. - 4.23 The formal review of a complaint shall be managed and/or investigated by the Integrity Commissioner or an outside consultant designated by the Integrity Commissioner. - 4.24 Procedural fairness and the rules of natural justice shall govern the formal review.
+The formal review will be conducted in private and, to the extent possible, protecting the confidentiality of the parties involved. - 4.25 The formal review may involve both written and oral statements by any witnesses, the complainant, and the respondent. - 4.26 The respondent shall receive details of the allegation and have an opportunity to respond to the allegations both in a private meeting with the Integrity Commissioner and in writing.

+- 4.27 The formal review will be conducted within 90 calendar days of the receipt of the written complaint.
+If a longer period of time is required to complete the inquiry, the reason for the extension will be explained in the final report to the Board. - 4.28 The respondent shall provide a written response to the allegations within 10 days of receiving the written allegation, or such extended period of time as the Integrity Commissioner deems appropriate in the circumstance. - 4.29 If the respondent refuses to participate in the formal review, the formal review will continue in their absence.